-Rob Lowe Visited ‘The Outsiders’ Home, Sparking Movie Reboot Rumors
+Rob Lowe Visited ‘The Outsiders’ Home Sparking Movie Reboot Rumors

 A post shared by John Owen Lowe (@johnnylowe) on

-Lowe hasn’t given a timeline for when he will reveal the truth about the project, but hopefully, for now, it seems like the memory of Rob Lowe’s portrayal of Soda Pop Curtis will be preserved.
+Lowe hasn’t given a timeline for when he will reveal the truth about the project but hopefully, for now, it seems like the memory of Rob Lowe’s portrayal of Soda Pop Curtis will be preserved.